intelligent-farming/leftenant/README.md

 ```

 Opens `http://localhost:4173` in your default browser.
 The first screen is the
-connection wizard; fill in your ChirpStack REST URL, API key, tenant UUID, and
+connection wizard; fill in your ChirpStack REST URL, API key, and tenant UUID.
-MQTT WSS URL.
-The MQTT username/password fields are optional and only needed
-for non-anonymous Mosquitto brokers.

 ## Why port 4173?